David Lyttle: Performing career

+In June 2023 he performed for Irish President Michael D. Higgins at Aras an Uachtaráin.

-Studio projects
+Studio projects & recordings

-Lyttle's studio projects and output as a producer are usually centred around hip hop, using live drums or the Akai MPC 2000XL, and often feature the Rhodes piano.
+Lyttle has released three acoustic jazz albums, two crossover albums and five hip-hop EPs.
+His studio projects and output as a producer are usually centred around hip-hop, using live drums or the Akai MPC 2000XL, and often feature the Rhodes piano.

 Lyttle's second studio album Interlude was released on 2 January 2012.
 Its guests include Soweto Kinch, Pino Palladino, Jason Rebello and members of his family.
 It received its first radio airing on BBC Introducing on BBC Radio 1, and received positive reviews in Ireland and Britain.
 MOBO described it as "an exceptional album" and Hot Press said it was "a rare sort of treat to come out of Ireland".

 Lyttle's third studio album Faces was released on 16 March 2015 and featured collaborations with Talib Kweli, Duke Special and Joe Lovano.
 It was well received by critics with Dave DiMartino of Rolling Stone calling it "one of the best, robust listening experiences you’re likely to have all year" and Colm O'Hare of Hot Press describing it as "one of the most inventive Irish releases of the year."
 Other media champions included Lauren Laverne on BBC 6 Music and Jazz FM.

 On 20 November 2015 Lyttle released Say & Do, a collaborative album with Northern Irish singer/songwriter VerseChorusVerse.
 It reached No. 1 in the Amazon UK blues chart.

 In August 2020 Lyttle collaborated with Liam Neeson, reimagining Van Morrison's "On Hyndford Street" for Hot Press magazine's YouTube celebration of Morrison at 75.
 Lyttle plays Rhodes piano, cello, organ and bass guitar on the recording which he also produced.

-In December 2022 Lyttle released Christmas At Home, a beat tape which samples obscure Christmas albums.
+Lyttle's third jazz album IN2 was released on cassette in July 2022 and digitally in March 2023.
+Recorded exclusively as a duo with guitarist Phil Robson, it was described as "quietly groundbreaking" by All About Jazz.
+In December 2022 he released Christmas At Home, a hip-hop beat tape EP which samples obscure Christmas albums.
+He has since released a further eight hip-hop EPs, including four volumes of his Trailer Sound series.
+In August 2023 he released ‘I Thought You Knew’ with Detroit rapper and J Dilla associate Frank Nitt.